-- Hidradenitis suppurativa — this is a condition where multiple abscesses form under the armpits or groin area and is generally caused by an inflammation of the sweat glands.
+- Hidradenitis suppurativa is a condition where multiple cysts or abscesses form under the armpits and/or in the groin area due to inflammation of the sweat glands.

-- Pilonidal cyst — this is a specific type of abscess that develops in the crease of the buttocks often resulting from an ingrowing hair that continues to grow, or from long periods of sitting.
-This type of abscess needs to be removed surgically.
+- Pilonidal cyst is a specific type of abscess that develops in the crease of the buttocks, often resulting from an infected ingrown hair.
+Pilonidal cysts are more common in people who sit for long periods, for example those who drive long distances for a living.
+This type of abscess usually needs to be drained or treated surgically.

 How is a boil treated?

-- Do not burst a boil, as the infection may spread.
+DO NOT burst a boil yourself (by pricking or squeezing it), as the infection may spread.
 Let it rupture on its own.

-- Wash your hands or any other part of the body with soap and water if it comes into contact with an oozing boil.
+- Wash your hands (or any other part of your body) with soap and water after contact with a boil (especially an oozing boil).

 - Wash your towel in hot water after each use and wash bed sheets in hot water at least once a week.
 Hang the washing in the sun to dry.